cablespaghetti/oracle-cloud-kubernetes/README.md

 You will need an account on [Oracle Cloud](https://cloud.oracle.com).
 You'll be given some credits (£250 in the UK) initially but you shouldn't see them being used by anything in this repository; everything should be covered by the [Always Free resourcs](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) and OKE is free anyway.

-When your account is activated you'll need to get some details to populate the `terraform/terraform.tfvars` file, which are used to authentiate to your account.
+When your account is activated you'll need to install and configure the [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm) get some details to populate the `terraform.tfvars` file, which are used to authentiate to your account.
 The information of how to get these details are in [Oracle's Documentation](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm#configuring_the_terraform_provider).

 At the end of the trial period you will need to convert your account to a paid account rather than leaving it as a free tier account.
 This is because whilst OKE is free, it is not supported (yet) on a free account.
 [The documentation](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm) also says that the Ampere instances will be terminated and need reprovisioning, although I didn't encounter this.